cph-cachet/flutter-plugins/packages/weather/README.md

 }
 ```

-And finally, set the Android compile SDK version to `compileSdkVersion 28` in the `android/app/build.gradle` file.
+And finally, set the Android compile- and minimum SDK versions to `compileSdkVersion 28`, and `minSdkVersion 21` respectively, inside the `android/app/build.gradle` file.

 ## Permissions
 The package uses your location to fetch weather data, therefore location tracking must be enabled.